tayganr/purviewlab/modules/module15.md

 1. The lineage scan will automatically run every 6 hours.
 For development/testing purposes, consider deleting the scan when not needed -- particularly if the database is set to deallocate after an idle period (as the database in this lab is configured to do).
 Running the scan periodically will resume the database.

-2. If you would like to delete the artifacts created in this module, you can use this script.
+2. If you would like to delete the artifacts created in this module, you can use this script:

 ```sql
 drop procedure dbo.MoveDataTest